Silapathar massacre: Killings

 The attackers had destroyed several bridges which lead to the remote area.
 The mobs attacked the villagers with machetes, bows and arrows.
 The villagers were hacked to death.
 The attackers burnt the houses, belongings and the food grains.
-According to eyewitnesses, the attacks snatched the babies from their mother's arms and threw them on fire.
+According to eyewitnesses, the attacks snatched the babies from their mothers' arms and threw them into fire.
 The villagers ran towards the jungle for shelter.
-They spent days after days without much food or shelter.
-The Hajongs were not the direct targets but they were witness to the massacre of the Bengali Hindus.
+They spent days without much food or shelter.
+The Hajongs were not the direct targets but they were a witness to the massacre of the Bengali Hindus.
 During the incident their village was also burnt and they took shelter in the refugee camps.

 Aftermath

 As the attackers set fire to the villages, the survivors fled to Arunachal Pradesh.
-Later the government setup some relief camps.
+Later, the government setup some relief camps.
 The survivors who had been hiding in the jungles till then took shelter in the relief camps.
 After a few months the government provided the survivors some tin sheets and ration and disbanded the relief camps.
 The villagers worked hard to rebuild their homes and hearth.
-The government however didn't have any long term relief and rehabilitation measures for the victims of the massacre.
+However, the government didn't have any long term relief and rehabilitation measures for the victims of the massacre.